 Mmm.
 This one.
 I literally short fall of words whenever I mention ‘Lincoln’ in my breath.
 Apart from Abraham Lincoln being my idol, Daniel Day-Lewis is my favorite actor.
 Spielberg’s brilliant film about the divided Congress on the President’s historic emancipation proclamation is more than what meets the eyes.
 Centering on Lincoln and his disturbing visions of the drifting war, the film traces the whole political digression that emerged out of the amendment.
 ‘Lincoln’ is a different breed of a film, with its rich writing and perfect direction being complimented by a soulful background score.
 One of the very best!

 Read More: Best Fantasy Movies of All Time

 1. 12 Years A Slave (2013)

-The indubitable number one on the list is Steve McQueen’s historical-drama movie, ’12 Years A Slave’, which was also the worthy winner of the Best Picture awards at the Academy awards.
-Drawing the premise of its story from the slave-memoirs of Solomon Northup, the film follows his eviscerating journey into the jaws of the morbid disease, in-spite being a free man.
+The indubitable number one on the list is Steve McQueen’s historical-drama movie, ’12 Years A Slave’, which was also the worthy winner of the Best Picture awards at the Academy Awards.
+Drawing the premise of its story from the slave-memoirs of Solomon Northup, the film follows his eviscerating journey into the jaws of the morbid disease, in spite of being a free man.
 The talented musician is allured into a lustful snare by two men posing as hires of a circus.
 Solomon travels from pone plantation field to other, facing the harsh whims and fancies of their berserk owners.
-The beautiful story about the struggle for freedom, and the eventual emancipation is one of triumph and unbound inspiration.
+The beautiful story about the struggle for freedom and the eventual emancipation is one of triumph and unbound inspiration.
 A wonderful watch for y’all (see what I did there?).